massimocandela/geofeed-finder/README.md

 ### Usage Example

+#### If you created a geofeed in whois data and you want to test that everything is fine

+* Run the binary `./geofeed-finder-linux-x64 -t YOUR_PREFIX`

-#### If you just want to test the tool (try on one RIR):
+#### If you want to retrieve all the geofeeds in a RIR:

 * Run the binary `./geofeed-finder-linux-x64 -i ripe`
 * See the final geofeed file in `result.csv`

-You can select the RIRs you want to discover geofeeds from:

-`./geofeed-finder-linux-x64 -i ripe,apnic`
+You can select multiple RIRs: `./geofeed-finder-linux-x64 -i ripe,apnic`

 #### If you want to discover geofeeds across all RIRs: